MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v24.md

 2. Configure the server instance for migrate extensions to the use the new base application and system application extensions.

     ```powershell
-    Set-NAVServerConfiguration -ServerInstance $NewBcServerInstance -KeyName "DestinationAppsForMigration" -KeyValue '[{"appId":"63ca2fa4-4f03-4f2b-a480-172fef340d3f", "name":"System Application", "publisher": "Microsoft"},{"appId":"437dbf0e-84ff-417a-965d-ed2bb9650972", "name":"Base Application", "publisher": "Microsoft"}]'
+    Set-NAVServerConfiguration -ServerInstance $NewBcServerInstance -KeyName "DestinationAppsForMigration" -KeyValue '[{"appId":"63ca2fa4-4f03-4f2b-a480-172fef340d3f", "name":"System Application", "publisher": "Microsoft"},{"appId":"f3552374-a1f2-4356-848e-196002525837", "name":"Business Foundation", "publisher": "Microsoft"},{"appId":"437dbf0e-84ff-417a-965d-ed2bb9650972", "name":"Base Application", "publisher": "Microsoft"}]'
     ```

     This setting serves the following purposes:

-    - When you run the data upgrade on a tenant, the server will run the data upgrade for the base and system application extensions.
-The base and system applications will be automatically installed on the tenant also.
+    - When you run the data upgrade on a tenant, the server will run the data upgrade for the system application, business foundation, and base application extensions.
+These applications will be automatically installed on the tenant also.
     - Lets you republish extensions that haven't been built on version 24.
-The extensions typically include the third-party extensions that were used in your version 14.
+The extensions typically include the non-Microsoft, partner extensions that were used in your version 14.
 When you publish the extensions, the extension manifests are automatically modified with a dependency on the base and system applications.

     For more information about this setting, see [DestinationAppsForMigration](upgrade-destinationappsformigration.md).